2600hz/kazoo/core/kazoo_number_manager-1.0.0/doc/index.md

 The main entry point for number management is the `knm_number` module and its underlying `#knm_number{}` record.
 From here, numbers can be fetched, created, moved, assigned, and more.

+#### Options

+The `knm_number` API functions often take a second arg of options.
+These are encapsulated in the `knm_number_options` module, including a handy `-type` for better dialyzing.

+#### Bulk operations

+When you want to perform operations on a list of numbers, `knm_numbers` provides a nice way to do that, versus iterating over the list yourself.

 ### Phone Numbers

 The `knm_phone_number` module (and `#knm_phone_number{}` record) represent the number document stored in the database and control logic for changing fields of the number document, as well as accessors for various fields.
 The module/record are not meant to be used outside of the knm library; instead it is wrapped in the `#knm_number{}` record and accessed via other modules.